 When it comes to working with Land Science, Coburn appreciates their quick response and knowledge base.
 He shares, “The people I’ve interacted with at Land Science have always been friendly and responsive.
 I’ve reached out to Land Science on several soil gas intrusion mitigation designs I’ve prepared and they’ve always helped me identify the right product for the job, which oftentimes leads to large cost-savings for construction.”
 With regard to specific Land Science products, Nitra-Seal® is used frequently, due to its effectiveness and versatility.
 He continues, “Land Science’s spray-applied barriers have a lot of advantages- especially in parts of California, where we often have sites that have the potential for methane, petroleum, and VOC intrusion.
 It’s great to have a barrier that is both effective and resistant to them all.”
 The success using products such as Nitra-Seal complements the future goals of Ninyo & Moore.
 “Our team has a wide range of talents and services, so we want to maximize our offerings and services to our existing clients, and develop new client relationships.”
 To stay abreast of current industry trends and evolving technology, Coburn regularly attends industry related webinars and presentations, as his schedule allows, which unfortunately isn’t as many as he would like.
 “REGENESIS and Land Science offer several of these throughout the year, which have proven to be very informative and helpful.”

-Land Science is proud to have Travis Coburn, Senior Engineer for Ninyo & Moore, as a valued client and partner in environmental remediation, and appreciates his wealth of experience and leadership in providing successful remediation and mitigation outcomes for Land Science and its clients.
+Land Science is proud to have Travis Coburn, Senior Engineer for Ninyo & Moore, as a valued client and partner, and appreciates his wealth of experience and leadership in providing successful vapor intrusion mitigation outcomes for Land Science and its clients.